misbath/bee_project.github.io/p8105_bee_project_proposal.md

 bee population over time in a county to identify the pesticides most strongly related to bee decline.
-We intend to produce vizualizations of pesticide use and change in bee populations, across various years and for various identified pesticides of concern.
+We intend to produce vizualizations of pesticide use and change in bee populations, across various years and for various identified pesticides of concern by county.

 Given that the publicly available data focus on agricultural pesticide use, we will not be considering residential pesticide use and